Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - The representations that emerge as a result of training are constrained by the basic architecture of the network.
 - Development can be used a tool to study the interactions between disparate levels of organization because development applies to all levels of organization.
 - Constructivism views development as the attempt to unravel the dynamic relations between intrinsic and extrinsic structure that progressively restrict the phenotypes that can emerge.
-- Predetermined epigenesis: unidirectional structure-functional development.
+- *Predetermined epigenesis*: unidirectional structure-functional development.
-- Probabilistic epigenesis: bidirectional structure-functional development.
+- *Probabilistic epigenesis*: bidirectional structure-functional development.
 - Predetermined epigenesis views the infant mind as comparable to adults with focal brain injury.
 - However, this view doesn’t provide a full account of development in the long run.
 - An alternative view is that development involves the progressive restriction of fate.